neumovelab/myoassist-web/modeling/devices/troubleshooting.md

 ## How to ask for help

-If you cannot solve the problem, collect this information:
+If you cannot solve the problem, see the
+[GitHub Issues](../../contribution/#1-github-issues) section on the Contributing page, collect this information:

 - The exact `load_combined_model` or `load_combined` call that you made.
 - The full error message, with the "did you mean" suggestion.